hashicorp/terraform-provider-azurerm/website/docs/r/mobile_network_sim_group.html.markdown

 The following arguments are supported:

 * `name` - (Required) Specifies the name which should be used for this Mobile Network Sim Groups.
 Changing this forces a new Mobile Network Sim Group to be created.

-* `resource_group_name` - (Required) Specifies the name of the Resource Group where the Mobile Network Sim Groups should exist.
-Changing this forces a new Mobile Network Sim Group to be created.

 * `location` - (Required) Specifies the Azure Region where the Mobile Network Sim Groups should exist.
 Changing this forces a new Mobile Network Sim Group to be created.